Projects

 Cross-area dynamics during learning

-Learning a new skill appears to require a distributed circuit including cognitive and motor networks.
+Learning a new fine motor skill appears to require a distributed circuit involving ‘cognitive’ (e.g. prefrontal cortex, PFC) and motor networks (Motor Cortex, M1 & dorsolateral striatum, DLS).
 We aim to understand this process from the first exploratory attempt to the emergence of a consolidated skill.
-Figure on the left is from Kim et al., Nature 2023 showing changes from fast learning (stage 1, ~ 1 week) to slow learning (~ >1 week); there were changes in coupling in prefrontal cortex (PFC) and motor cortex (M1) in sleep that demarcarted changes in task-related M1 population dynamics.
-This transition was also closely linked to stabilization of performance accuracy.
+Figure on the left is based on results from Kim et al., Nature 2023 showing the transition from fast learning to slow learning; there were changes in coupling between PFC and M1 that marked the onset of stabilization of M1 dynamics.
+Slow learning was also associated with greater coupling between M1 and DLS (e.g. Lemke et al., Nat Neurosc, 2019)

 Kim et al., Nature, 2023; Lemke et al, Nature Neuroscience, 2019; Lemke et al. eLife, 2019; Veuthey et al., Nat Comm, 2020